viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Now that you have configured data capture on your camera component, you can view the resulting data files in the Viam app.

-1. First, in the [Viam app](https://app.viam.com), navigate to your machine's **Control** tab and enable the camera to verify that a live stream is returned.
-   If you do not see a functioning camera stream, verify that you have configured your [camera](/components/camera/) correctly.

-1. Then, select the [**DATA** page](https://app.viam.com/data/view) from the top of the screen.

-   {{< imgproc src="/tutorials/data-management/data-captured-images.png" alt="The data page showing a variety of captured images with search options presented on the left" resize="1200x" >}}
+Click on the menu icon on the camera configuration pane and select **View captured data**.

+{{<imgproc src="/data/capture-data-menu.png" resize="500x" declaredimensions=true alt="Resource menu with the options Rename, Duplicate, View captured data, and Delete" class="aligncenter">}}

 Here you can view the images captured so far from the camera on your machine.
 New images should appear roughly every six seconds as cloud sync uploads them from your machine.

-You can use the filters on the left side of the screen to filter your images by robot, component, date range, and more.
+You can use the filters on the left side of the screen to filter your images by machine, component, date range, and more.

 If you have a lot of images, filter them by limiting the displayed images to a specific date and time range: